tdammers/E-jet-family-YV/Documentation/guide.markdown

 - An active flight plan (via Route Manager, or the RTE and FPL pages in the MCDU)
-- Performance settings for all flight phases (via the E-Jet family > Performance Config menu, or via the PERF INIT and PERFORMANCE > TAKEOFF and PERFORMANCE > LANDING pages in the MCDU)
+- Performance settings for all flight phases (via the PERF INIT and PERFORMANCE
+  > TAKEOFF and PERFORMANCE > LANDING pages in the MCDU)

 Managed speed will use the following logic: